P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

 where $\boldsymbol{x}^j$ are the cluster centers, $\{\mathbf{d}^i\}_{i=1}^L$ are $n$-dimensional data points, and $\mathcal{K} =\{1,2,\dots k\}$.
 For generating test instances, we used the G2 data set \cite{G2sets,franti2018k} and the MNIST data set.
 The G2 data set contains clustered data of different dimensionality: we randomly selected a fixed number of data points to generate our test instances.
 For MNIST, each data point represents an image of a handwritten number with 784 pixels.
 For the MNIST-based problems, we select the first images of each class ranging from 0 to the number of clusters.

 For both the big-M and $P$-split formulations, we used the tightest globally valid bounds.
-The lower bounds are trivial, and the tightest upper bound for the auxiliary variables in the P-split formulations are given by the largest squared Euclidean distance between any two data points in the subspace corresponding to the auxiliary variable.
-For the convex hull formulation, we introduce auxiliary variables for the differences $(\boldsymbol{x}-\mathbf{d})$ to express the convex hull of the disjunctions by rotated second order cone constraints \cite{ben2001lectures}.
-For these problems, the fully split $P$-split formulation and the convex hull formulation have an equal number of variables, but different types of constraints.
+The lower bounds are trivial, and the tightest upper bounds for the auxiliary variables in the P-split formulations are given by the largest squared Euclidean distance between any two data points in the subspace corresponding to the auxiliary variable.
+For the convex hull formulation, we introduce auxiliary variables for the differences $(\boldsymbol{x}-\mathbf{d})$ to express the convex hull of the disjunctions by rotated second-order cone constraints \cite{ben2001lectures}.
+For these problems, the $n$-split formulation and the convex hull formulation have an equal number of variables, but different types of constraints.
 Table~\ref{tab:test_probs} gives specific details.